butaneprotocol/blaze-cardano/packages/blaze-wallet/docs/index.md

 ---
-title: Wallet
+title: "@blaze-cardano/wallet"
 ---

-The introduction page for the `@blaze-cardano/wallet` package.
+This page will be updated soon!